TortCode/ConquidPy/README.md

 A *path* of cells is a list of cells where each cell is *adjacent* to the cell that comes directly before and the cell that comes directly after it.
 ## Winning
 The first player to perform a Conquest wins the game and ends the match.
-Ceremonially, one of the paths of the winning player will be colored with that player's base color.
+Ceremonially, one of the winning paths of the winning player will be colored with that player's base color.